 Despite the poor odds of success, if you have a strong social network and feel comfortable asking for help, you might want to consider starting a crowdfunding campaign to raise the money you need to pay for rehab.

-If you’re ready to take control of your life by committing to a rehab program, call us here at the Florida House Experience.
+If you’re ready to take control of your life by committing to a rehab program, call us here at FHE Health.
 We’re available to take your call or chat online anytime.
 Our team of experienced, compassionate addiction and mental health experts can help you learn about our scholarship program and other no-cost treatment options.